Elvin Blanco, PhD

 Postdoctoral Fellow

 Hyunho obtained his bachelor’s degree in herbal pharmacology from the Mokpo National University in South Korea, and his Ph.D. from the University of Strasbourg in France.
 During his Ph.D., he studied cardiovascular pharmacology.
-Currently, he is studying metabolic reprogramming in cultured pulmonary arterial smooth muscle cells (PASMCs) from a hypoxia-induced rat model as a treatment modality for the pulmonary arterial hypertension (PAH).
+Currently, he is studying metabolic potentiation of mesenchymal stem cells (MSCs) for regenerative therapies and mitochondrial function as related to cell senescence.

 Former Lab Members